inveniosoftware/training/07-data-models-new-field/README.md

 # Tutorial 07 - Data models: Adding a new field

-The goal of this tutorial is to learn how to update your datamodel.
+The goal of this tutorial is to learn how to update your data model.
 We will show how you going to update your [`JSONSchema`](https://json-schema.org/) to store a new field in the DB and your ES mapping so you can search for it.
-Moreover we will learn how [`Marshmallow`](https://marshmallow.readthedocs.io) schema can be used to validate your data.
+Moreover, we will learn how [`Marshmallow`](https://marshmallow.readthedocs.io) schema can be used to validate your data.

 ### Table of Contents